-The Witchcliffe Ecovillage developers have been in partnership for 18 years now.
-Stan Perron backed Mike Hulme with his first large project and after which offered Mike a 50:50 partnership on future projects.
+The Witchcliffe Ecovillage developers have been in partnership for 20 years.
+Stan Perron backed Mike Hulme with his first large project and after which he offered Mike a 50:50 partnership on future projects.
 Mike Hulme brings a complete focus on sustainable residential development, whilst Mr Perron and his loyal team at the Perron Group bring a wealth of experience and knowledge in all property related matters.
-The partnership is able to fund their projects without external bank involvement, which is a big part of why they are able to be as pioneering as they are.
+The partnership is able to fund their projects without external bank involvement, which is a big part of how they are able to be as pioneering as they are.

 Sustainable Settlements Pty Ltd